JKincorperated/ustore/README.md

 > Will set the config file for the user to configvar, Password must be supplied due to config file encryption

-#### getconfig(username,password)
-> Will get the config file for the user, Password must be supplied due to config file encryption
-> returns variable

 #### Initialisation_Error
 > Will be thrown if init() is not called